HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_specific_xai/fgc.rst

 Introduction to Forest-Guided Clustering
 =========================================

-Forest-Guided Clustering is a **model-specific** method, which means that it is restricted to Randm Forest models, and it is a **global** method, which means that it only provides explanations for a full dataset, but not for individual samples.
+Forest-Guided Clustering is a **model-specific** method, which means that it is restricted to Random Forest models, and it is a **global** method, which means that it only provides explanations for a full dataset, but not for individual samples.

 For a short introduction to Forest-Guided Clustering, click below: